EPCCed/archer-gpu-course/applications-two-day/section-2.03/README.md

      }
    }
    ```
-   Run the kernel with an appropriate execution configuration.
+   Check the code to run the kernel with an appropriate execution configuration.

 4. Eliminate the `i`-loop and make the relevant adjustment to
    the kernel launch parameters to provide parallelism over rows.